Wigan Corporation Tramways: Corporation Tramways

 Under the provisions of the Tramways Act 1870 (33 & 34 Vict. c.
 78), local authorities such as Wigan Corporation had the right to buy tramways running in their area after a period of 21 years, although it did not give them powers to operate tramways.
 This hindered the development of many tramways since local authorities only had to pay the scrap value of the assets they were buying, rather than paying for the business as a going concern.
 The legislation was amended by the Light Railways Act 1896 (59 & 60 Vict. c.
 48) which, although it was not intended to apply to street tramways, was nevertheless used to authorise them.
 More importantly, it and subsequent legislation allowed local authorities to operate the tramways which they owned.

 Wigan Corporation obtained the Wigan Corporation Act 1898 (61 & 62 Vict. c. cxxxv), which authorised them to build and operate two electric tramway routes.
-The first route ran north-eastwards from the town centre to Maitland Bridge, and it used the same gauge as the Wigan & District Tramways Company lines.
+The first route ran north-eastwards from the town centre to Maitland Bridge, and it used the same gauge as the Wigan and District Tramways Company lines.
 The corporation bought twelve double-deck open-top tramcars from the Electric Railway and Tramway Carriage Works of Preston, and the route opened for passengers in January 1901.
 A second line opened on 7 June 1901, running northwards along Wigan Lane to the Boars Head public house.
 Additional trams were bought as more lines opened, and by 1902, the corporation owned 25 passenger vehicles and a works car.
-Also in 1902, one of the corporation's trams featured in the Mitchell & Kenyon short silent film Living Wigan.
+Also in 1902, one of the corporation's trams featured in the Mitchell and Kenyon short silent film Living Wigan.